 - Find nearby places of interest;

-- Plan our driving route in advance by understanding driving times & distances
+- Plan our driving route by understanding driving times & distances

 How To Get Water While On A Mexico Road Trip?

-Getting drinking water is one of the most important survival skills and it’s useful to know when on a Mexico road trip.
+Getting drinking water is one of the most essential survival skills, and itโs helpful to know when on a Mexico road trip.
 In our experience, there are two ways to obtain drinking water while driving in Mexico.

-- Purchase disposable water bottles: You can easily purchase one-time use, disposable water bottles at the ubiquitous convenience stores all across Mexico.
-There are also many ‘big box’ grocery stores like Walmart, Soriana, & Chedraui.
+- Purchase disposable water bottles: You can easily purchase disposable water bottles for one-time use at the ubiquitous convenience stores across Mexico.
+There are also many โbig boxโ grocery stores like Walmart, Soriana, & Chedraui.
 Bottles come in sizes from 0.33L to 10L.
-But because of the waste, we don’t prefer this method.
-It’s also the most expensive way.
+But because of the waste, we donโt prefer this method.
+Itโs also the most expensive way.

 - Purchase water from reusable bottles: At any OXXO convenience store (there are MANY in Mexico), you can purchase a 20L reusable water jug.
-For two people, this 20L water bottle lasts us about 5 days.
-And when the bottle is empty, we find another OXXO store and exchange the empty container for a full water bottle and pay a small fee.
-In the case that the OXXO store doesn’t want to exchange (if the bottle design is different), we carry a funnel to transfer the wter from OXXO’s bottle to our original bottle.
-It can be a bit of an inconvenience, but the water is much cheaper and we’re not throwing away endless plastic bottles.
+For two people, this 20L water bottle lasts about five days.
+When the bottle is empty, we find another OXXO store, exchange the empty container for a full water bottle, and pay a small fee.
+If the OXXO store doesnโt want to trade (if the bottle design is different), we carry a funnel to transfer the water from OXXOโs bottle to our original bottle.
+It can be inconvenient, but the water is much cheaper, and weโre not throwing away endless plastic bottles.

 Where To Sleep During Your Mexico Road Trip

-In our suggested Mexico road trip itineraries below, we recommend several places to stay at each of the stops along the road trip path.
-We research extensively for the best value accommodations in each city and town based on central location, excellent amenities and reviews.
+In our suggested Mexico road trip itineraries below, we recommend several places to stay at each stop along the road trip path.
+We extensively research the best value accommodations in each city and town based on a central location, excellent amenities, and reviews.
 We love getting great value, but we did splurge once in Morelia at Hotel de la Soledad for Christmas, and it was WORTH IT.

 Most of our recommendations come through Booking.com.
-When we need to make hotel and flight bookings, we use this agency to constantly find the lowest prices.
-Plus we love their loyalty discounts, which we’ve found are easy to attain after just a few bookings.
+When we need to make hotel and flight bookings, we use this agency to find the lowest prices constantly.
+Plus we love their loyalty discounts, which weโve found are easy to attain after just a few bookings.

 If you enjoy camping, whether in your vehicle or in a tent, or you just like looking for free places to sleep, we highly recommend downloading the iOverlander app.
-This is an essential app used by the traveling camper van community all over the world and includes the best spots that users have reported to have slept successfully.
+This is an essential app used by the traveling camper van community worldwide and includes the best spots where users have reported to have slept successfully.

 Top 11 Places To Visit On A Mexico Road Trip

 Later in this article, we give 5 suggested Mexico road trip itineraries that cover all of Mexico.
 But before we do, we wanted to list our Top 10 Mexico road trip destinations.
-These 10 places are among our absolute favorite places not only because of the destination itself, but for the overall driving scenery and adventure.
+These ten places are among our absolute favorite places not only because of the destination itself but for the overall driving scenery and adventure.

 1. Baja California (Beaches, Tacos, & The Trip Of A Lifetime)